-EJF and our EU NGO partners identified a potential danger that could have undermined accurate reporting of seafood catch and led to legalizing overfishing in the EU and by the EU's global fleet.
-The "margin of tolerance" is the extent to which boat captains can legally misreport their catch.
+EJF and our EU NGO partners are playing a crucial role in negotiations.
+We identified a potentially grave danger that emerged in both the European Parliament and the Council of the EU that could undermine accurate catch reporting and lead to essentially legalised overfishing in the EU and by the global EU fleet.
+This is the complex policy area known as the "margin of tolerance": the extent to which boat captains can legally misreport their catch.
 It has contributed to devastating impacts in the Baltic Sea and may be illegal under EU and international law.
-With support from policymakers, we secured our first win: a proposal by the European Parliament to increase this "margin of tolerance" for tuna (from 10% to 25%) has been "taken off the table", and we welcomed Germany's more progressive position.
-However, we must continue campaigning to protect tropical tuna and other pelagic (open sea) species and the marine biomes they support.
+With support from key national and EU policymakers, we secured our first win: a proposal by the European Parliament to increase this "margin of tolerance" for tuna from 10% to 25% has been "taken off the table".
+While difficult to verify, we saw encouraging signs that Germany advocated for a more progressive position thanks to our advocacy.
+However, we need to continue campaigning against other damaging proposals that threaten tropical tuna populations and the marine biomes they support, as well as those proposals that threaten the health of pelagic fisheries.
 MEPs also adopted a resolution urging the EU to work globally to strengthen ocean governance and biodiversity.
 In line with our recommendations, the motion included strong language on the need to combat flags of convenience.

-EJF is the coordinator and fiscal sponsor of the Oceans 5-supported EU IUU Fishing Coalition.
-Together with our partners Oceana, The Pew Charitable Trusts, The Nature Conservancy, and WWF, and in collaboration with US NGOs and the Japan Anti-IUU Forum, we secured strong alignment between Japan's new fish catch certification documents and those of the EU.
-This crucial development brings the EU, US, and Japanese import control systems closer into step.
+As part of the EU IUU Fishing Coalition - bringing our partners Oceana, The Pew Charitable Trusts and The Nature Conservancy and WWF together and for which EJF has been acting as the coordinator and grant administrator - we secured strong alignment on Key Data Elements (KDEs) between Japan's new catch certification documents and those of the EU.
+This is an important step in improving alignment between the EU, US and Japanese import control systems.
+It was achieved in collaboration with US NGOs and the Japan Anti-IUU Forum and these efforts included a joint side event at June's UN Oceans Conference in Lisbon.